SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 ### Integration Parameters

-The specific parameters for hypersphere organization (shells, radii, etc.) depend on your downstream processing pipeline and should be tuned based on your specific use case.
+The specific parameters for hypersphere organization (shells, radii, etc.) depend on the downstream processing pipeline and should be tuned based on the specific use case.

 ---